 About this object

 Abraham Lincoln of Illinois served for one term in the House of Representatives.
 He declined renomination to the 31st Congress (1849–1851).

 On this date, the House of Representatives paid tribute to President Abraham Lincoln

 on the 100th anniversary of his birth.
 In the opening prayer for the legislative session, House Chaplain

 Henry Couden asked the Members to recall the memory of “one of nature’s noblemen, a statesman, a patriot, a seer, a prophet, a philanthropist, a knight clad in the armor of righteousness, whose heart went out in love and sympathy to all men—our beloved Abraham Lincoln.”
 Representative Henry Boutell

-of Illinois followed the invocation with a reading of the Emancipation Proclamation on the House Floor.
+of Illinois followed the invocation with a reading of the Gettysburg Address on the House Floor.
 During the tribute, Congressman Frank Nye

 of Minnesota received frequent applause for his remarks on Lincoln, who served a single term as a Whig Representative from Illinois (1847–1849)

 (1861–1865).
 “And when we had emerged from the thick darkness of our national distresses, as we had hoped, into the light of a national—not sectional—victory,” Nye pronounced, “this man, repeating what he had often said, ‘Malice toward none and charity for all,’ flung over his wounded country the mantle of love and mercy.”
 The celebration of Lincoln’s birth extended beyond the House Chamber.
 Speaker Joe Cannon